Your Rights and Responsibilities

 Choosing professional moving labor services from a company like Elite Moving Labor is only half the battle when it comes to ensuring that your items arrive safe and without damage.
 Just like a plumber or other skilled trade professional, having the proper equipment can make all the difference when it comes to getting the job done right.

 Because moving labor is only one aspect of your self move, we can only provide some of the required equipment, like moving dollies and tools.
 Items required to make the trip with you, such as furniture pads or blankets, cannot be provided by moving labor companies because we would ultimately not get them back.
 Since proper padding for furniture protection is a major factor in a successful move, we highly recommend that you arrange for furniture pad rental from your truck rental company.
 If you are using a portable storage (POD) company or a 'You Load, We Drive' freight company you will likely need to purchase furniture blankets.
 Please take a moment to read our moving guide about available options for furniture blankets.

 - Additional Insurance Options

 - Our Role

 - You have the right to request a copy of our insurance certificate.
-This is available to customers with a booked move.
+This is available to customers with a booked move who submit a request prior to the scheduled move date.
 If you would like to be listed as "Additional Insured" on the policy we require at least five days notice.
-Please review our insurance certificate request policy for more information.
+Please review our insurance certificate request policy for more information

-- To request a claim form and create a claim for items damaged on site that are not excluded as listed below.
+- To request contact information for the assigned Supplier so that you may submit a damage claim for items damaged on site that are not excluded as listed below

 With proper preparation you can avoid damaged items and ensure that if an item is damaged, it will be covered under the provided valuation.
 One key to being prepared for your move is having the necessary tools and equipment available that moving labor companies do not provide.
 As mentioned earlier, these include: